 Poverty despite economic acceleration

-Social and economic inequality remains high in Peru.
+Social and economic inequality remains high.
 In a multi-ethnic country like Peru, aspects like racial heritage, skin colour and social background often have a great impact on a child's future.
-Peru's indigenous population is still largely excluded from wealth and political power, a major reason why they represent the largest population segment living in poverty.
+Peru's indigenous population is still largely excluded from wealth and political power, a major reason why so many of them live in poverty.

 Over the past few years, the situation of the children in Peru has noticeably improved.
-Child mortality and under-five-mortality rates have dropped drastically, primarily owing to improved medical infrastructure, pre-birth control methods and educational efforts which aim to reduce the number of adolescent pregnancies.
+For example, child mortality and under-five-mortality rates have dropped drastically.

 SOS Children's Villages in Peru